chunatech/daaru/docs/logging.md

 # Logging

-The cWeed logger is configurabe by the user (see [Configuring cWeed]()).
+The daaru logger is configurabe by the user (see [Configuring daaru]()).
 It handles all of the applications logging, and also can be used to log information from transactions

 ## Log Format